tahoe-lafs/magic-folder/docs/downloader.rst

 Briefly: a ``RemoteSnapshot`` is traced through its parents until a common ancestor is found.
 If the new Snapshot is a descendant of our latest Snapshot for that name, it's an overwrite.
 If it is not, there is a conflict (unless we don't yet have that name at all, then it's a creation).
+(Not implemented).
+If we cannot traverse all parents due to missing Snapshots and have still failed to find a common ancestor we must assume it is a conflict.

 On Overwrite